Subiya101/car-price-prediction/README.md

+## Car Price Prediction

+This project aims to predict car prices using machine learning techniques.

 ## Problem Description
 A Chinese automobile company aspires to enter the US market by setting up their manufacturing unit there and producing cars locally to give competition to their US and